Identified: Singles

 "Sneakernight" was released as the first and only single from the album.
 The track, produced by J.R.
 Rotem, was released on May 27, 2008 in the United States and February 8, 2009 in Europe.
 The song peaked at number 88 on the Billboard Hot 100.
-The music video was filmed by Malcolm Jones and premiered on June 13, 2008.
+The music video was filmed by R. Malcolm Jones and premiered on June 13, 2008.

 Critical reception

-Identified has received generally favorable reviews, having a 63 "metascore" based on 7 reviews.
+Identified has received generally favorable reviews, having a 63 out of 100 score based on 7 reviews.
 Billboard said that the album "panders to the preteen demo with stop-start pop that ranges from pleasant (the title track) to dull ("Amazed") to off-putting ("Hook It Up").
 But for little girls, this is one nonstop sing-along."
 The New York Times said that "a handful of songs like this would have sufficed to help mature her image, and yet "Identified" is far more interesting and unexpected."

 Blender gave it a three stars out of five, and claimed that her "voice was made to rip, and when she lets go just a little, the coyness turns sultry—proof that she might just have a life after high school."
 Variety said that Identified "shows that the High School Musical veteran is definitely ready to graduate.
 The better parts of the album find her reaching for a more mature sound, but she hedges her bets with large portions of treacly teen-pop...The weakest link in most of the songs is Hudgens thin, piping voice."